Tag: Medicare Coverage

 COVID-19 Monoclonal Antibody Billing Update

 Ever since a public health emergency (PHE) for COVID-19 was declared on Jan.
 27, 2020, there has been several new HCPCS Level II codes created for monoclonal antibody (mAb) products and administration.
-As confusing as all these new codes and billing requirements have been, nothing has caused as much trouble as the latest change for […]
+As confusing as all these new codes and billing requirements have been, nothing has caused as much trouble as the latest change […]

 CMS Accelerates Medicare Beneficiaries’ Access to Innovations